GFX47/lvictorino.github.io/_posts/2017-01-20-announcement.md

 Write a checklist.
 Order it to fit your needs.
 And use it like an astronaut uses hers before going into space.

-## Don’t take it personaly but understand what happened
+## Don’t take it personally but understand what happened

 As for everything in the video game business, your great announcement, the one you spent 3 months to build, might not reach a large audience.
-Before announcing anything you need to hestimate what would be considered as a communication success.
+Before announcing anything you need to estimate what would be considered as a communication success.
 If this point is not reached after your news has been sent to the world you need to take a moment and try to figure what happened.

 ### Was the timing good?